 If you have a Youtube video you want to repurpose on Instagram, for instance, you’d have to consider the various specificities of that specific social media platform.
 Sprout Social has a great list of Instagram features you might want to take a look at.
 So, based on what you know about Instagram, then you’d use the same Youtube video content in a format that relies heavily on images.

-When looking to repurpose your content, just consider using the same keywords across all your channels repeatedly.
+When looking to repurpose your content, just consider using the high intent keywords across all your channels repeatedly.
 Just make sure you do rank tracking to determine which keywords you should aim for in the first place.
 Doing this will significantly boost your SEO as it will enhance your company's visibility online.
 In addition, your content will be read by your target audience.

 Some other types of content you might want to prioritize repurposing include case studies, how-to blogs, videos, product guides, etc. You can also repurpose your best content by using it as a quote.
 Consider the image below: